sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/update.md

 # Updating Sourcegraph

-> IMPORTANT: Please check [Upgrading docs](../../updates/kubernetes.md) before upgrading to any particular
-> version of Sourcegraph to check if any manual migrations are necessary.

 A new version of Sourcegraph is released every month (with patch releases in between, released as needed).
 Check the [Sourcegraph blog](https://about.sourcegraph.com/blog) for release announcements.

+> <br>
+> ⚠️ IMPORTANT: Please check [Upgrading docs](../../updates/kubernetes.md) for critical version-specific requirements before upgrading to any particular
+> version of Sourcegraph, to check if any manual migrations or changes are necessary.
+> <br>

 ## Steps